-Chiral molecule separation is a major research area in the pharmaceutical industry, with more than 50% of marketed drugs being chiral.1 Opposite-enantiomers present the same physical properties,2 such as melting point and solubility, but interact differently with chiral receptors in the human body, which induces a different biological response.
-While one enantiomer has a desired therapeutic effect, its opposite-enantiomer can be inactive or produce unwanted side effects.3-8 Moreover, an inactive opposite-enantiomer in a racemic drug can be considered as an impurity representing up to 50% of the formulation, which presents economic consequences.9 Therefore, the manufacture of chiral active pharmaceutical ingredients (APIs) is regulated to prefer enantiopure drugs,10 including Keppra, a nootropic drug used as an anticonvulsant to treat epilepsy, whose API is (S)-2-(2-oxopyrrolidin-1-yl)butanamide, known commonly as levetiracetam.11 these technologies tend to be expensive.17 When non-stereoselective syntheses are used, racemic mixtures are obtained and must be separated with an additional chiral resolution technology, such as chiral chromatography or crystallization.17-19 Crystallization is generally preferred at industrial scale as it is relatively inexpensive compared to chiral chromatography.^{20, 21} Resolution processes with preferential crystallization, temperature-cycling deracemization or Viedma ripening, are effective but generally only applicable if enantiomers from a racemic mixture crystallize separately to form a conglomerate,2 which occurs in 5-10% of cases.22-32 In 90-95% of cases, racemic mixtures crystallize as racemic crystals2 making enantiomer separation difficult, with processes relying on kinetics.^{33, 34} However, multicomponent crystal engineering with an additional molecule can prompt different crystallization equilibria.^{35, 36} The formation of diastereomeric salts, which have different physical properties, is the most popular method but is limited by the necessity of an API to be ionizable to form a salt with a chiral base or acid.28 Cocrystallization with a coformer molecule offers an excellent solution that is applicable to non-ionizable APIs, as cocrystals form through strong intermolecular interactions like hydrogen bonds, that are universal.37-39
+Chiral molecule separation is a major research area in the pharmaceutical industry, with more than 50% of marketed drugs being chiral.
+Opposite-enantiomers present the same physical properties, such as melting point and solubility, but interact differently with chiral receptors in the human body, which induces a different biological response.
+While one enantiomer has a desired therapeutic effect, its opposite-enantiomer can be inactive or produce unwanted side effects.3-8 Moreover, an inactive opposite-enantiomer in a racemic drug can be considered as an impurity representing up to 50% of the formulation, which presents economic consequences.
+Therefore, the manufacture of chiral active pharmaceutical ingredients (APIs) is regulated to prefer enantiopure drugs, including Keppra, a nootropic drug used as an anticonvulsant to treat epilepsy, whose API is (S)-2-(2-oxopyrrolidin-1-yl)butanamide, known commonly as levetiracetam.

+Enantiopure APIs can be obtained from asymmetric syntheses by using enantiopure precursors selected from the chiral pool, chiral auxiliaries, or asymmetric catalysis.12-16 However, these technologies tend to be expensive.
+When non-stereoselective syntheses are used, racemic mixtures are obtained and must be separated with an additional chiral resolution technology, such as chiral chromatography or crystallization.17-19 Crystallization is generally preferred at industrial scale as it is relatively inexpensive compared to chiral chromatography.
+Resolution processes with preferential crystallization, temperature-cycling deracemization or Viedma ripening, are effective but generally only applicable if enantiomers from a racemic mixture crystallize separately to form a conglomerate, which occurs in 5-10% of cases.22-32 In 90-95% of cases, racemic mixtures crystallize as racemic crystals making enantiomer separation difficult, with processes relying on kinetics.
+However, multicomponent crystal engineering with an additional molecule can prompt different crystallization equilibria.
+The formation of diastereomeric salts, which have different physical properties, is the most popular method but is limited by the necessity of an API to be ionizable to form a salt with a chiral base or acid.
+Cocrystallization with a coformer molecule offers an excellent solution that is applicable to non-ionizable APIs, as cocrystals form through strong intermolecular interactions like hydrogen bonds, that are universal.37-39